timmywil/jquery.minlight/README.md

 All options can be overridden by passing an object literal like any other plugin,<br>
 with the `"option"` method,<br>
 OR with data-* attributes on the element,<br>
-which can be very useful when calling minLight on more than one element at a time.
+which can be very useful when calling minlight on more than one element at a time.

 e.g.